East Slavic name: Slavicisation of foreign surnames

 After incorporation of Azerbaijan into the Soviet Union, it became obligatory to register their surnames and to add a Russian suffix such as -yev or -ov for men and -yeva or -ova for women.
 Since the majority did not have official surnames, the problem was resolved by adopting the name of the father and adding the mentioned suffixes.
 Examples are Aliyev, Huseynov, and Mammadov.
+After Azerbaijan gained its independence, Azerbaijanization of surnames has been pursued.